AT Information Session 17 May 2023

 All applications must be made via the NSW Health on-line recruitment portal.
 Position descriptions, closing dates, and required documentation for application are listed on the NSW Health recruitment portal.

-Selection into Rheumatology Advanced Training in NSW/ACT utilizes a single centralized panel.
+Selection into Rheumatology Advanced Training in NSW/ACT utilizes a single centralised panel.
 The selection panel consists of the Head of Department (or representative) of each NSW/ACT training site.
 The Organising Secretary is a senior rheumatologist independent of the training sites.
-There are 11 training sites, offering 16 full-time and 2 half-time positions.
-Training sites are based in ACT, Newcastle, Wollongong, and central and outer Sydney.
+There are 12 training sites, offering 18 full-time and 2 half-time positions.
+Training sites are based in ACT, Newcastle, Wollongong, Dubbo, and central and outer Sydney.
 The number of new training positions varies year to year and is often not known until potential applications from current trainees have closed.
-Advanced trainees can only have one full-year equivalent of training at any site, Applicants offered a training position can only accept or decline for that site, and cannot negotiate for acceptance to another training site.
+Advanced trainees can only have one full-year equivalent of core clinical training at a site.
+Applicants offered a training position can only accept or decline for that site and cannot negotiate for acceptance to another training site.

-Two half-time Advanced Training positions are available at Concord Hospital, Sydney and must be applied for separately to the centralised panel for full-time positions.
-Information on these positions and the application procedures should be obtained from the Head of Rheumatology, Concord Repatriation Hospital, Sydney.
+Two half-time Advanced Training positions are available at Concord Hospital, Sydney, and must be applied for separately to the centralised panel for full-time positions.
+Information on these positions should be obtained from the Head of Rheumatology, Concord Repatriation Hospital, Sydney.
+All applicants who are shortlisted for interview will be invited by the Secretary to confidentially express an interest in the half-time positions and they are provided with details of the process.
+The central interview panel remain unaware of any expressed interest in these positions.

 Application Process: